CREPIC21/businessRegistry/project_step_by_step.md

   - new model added to seeder.js

 - added additional functionality in model Reviews
-  - functionality to calculate avarege rating for trade
+  - functionality to calculate averagerating for trade
   - calculated value will be placed in "averageRating" field in model Trade DB

-- created new routes for UPDATE REVIEW and DELETE REVIEW in controllers/reviews.js and added routes to routes/reviews.js routes added in Postman as well
+- created new routes to UPDATE REVIEW and DELETE REVIEW in controllers/reviews.js and added routes to routes/reviews.js routes added in Postman as well

 API SECURITY